 “The Cordoba 20CM has wonderful construction and a nice finish, a well-made ukulele.
 It is not fancy or flashy, but it sounds way better than you would expect.
 When using it for holiday carols or any public playing it gets all the attention.”Amy J.

-“Cordoba always makes high quality ukuleles and the beautiful satin finish of this concert was what sold me.
+“Cordoba always makes high quality instruments and the beautiful satin finish of this uke was what sold me.
 It looks and sounds like a more expensive instrument.
 A great uke for beginners or long time players!”Mary C.

 Lohanu Spalted Maple

 This glossy Lohanu ukulele has a pickup included with 3 band EQ.
 It also has an amazing sound, lifetime warranty, and two strap buttons included.
 Other accessories are the gig bag, tuner, and strap to go on the buttons.
 If you want the best tenor ukulele under $200 then this Lohanu will suit your needs.
 One of the downsides of this is some of the money you are spending is going towards extra goodies and a pickup, take those away and the tenor will be lower price.
 It is up to you if you want the extras and the electric-acoustic now (as opposed to installing it later).
 Another potential downside is for the price the wood does not appear to be solid, but laminates can sometimes surprise our ears!

 “This ukulele has a slightly wider neck than my other ukes and much better action.
 I have a bit of a ukulele buying problem and even though this Lohanu isn’t my most expensive, it is my favorite.”anonymous